Skip to main content

 Step 3 - Connect the CLI to your account

 Run ironbee login from any directory.
-It opens your browser at console.ironbee.ai, asks you to confirm, and writes your API key and collector URL to ~/.ironbee/config.json automatically.
+It opens your browser at console.ironbee.ai, asks you to authorize the CLI, and writes a personal OAuth access token and collector URL to ~/.ironbee/config.json automatically.

 ironbee login